 The Most Common Aerial Lift Accidents

 From 1992-1999, 26 construction workers died from boom lift accidents, while there were 69 electrocutions from improper aerial lift use.
 During that time, there were also 64 falls, 46 collapses/tip-overs, 23 caught in/caught between, and 5 other deaths related to aerial lifts.
-With 207 aerial lift deaths from 1992-1999, 70 percent of those were boom lift accidents.
+With 207 aerial lift fatalities from 1992-1999, 70 percent of those were boom lift accidents.

 25 percent of aerial lift deaths are due to scissor lift accidents, which typically occur from falls related to being struck by an object and tip-overs from driving with the lift extended.
-Most aerial lift accidents can be avoided by keeping buckets clear from overhead objects, such as power lines, utilizing proper harnesses and safety gear, and keeping the lift clear from obstructions, including other workers.
+Most aerial lift accidents and aerial lift fatalities can be avoided by keeping buckets clear from overhead objects, such as power lines, utilizing proper harnesses and safety gear, and keeping the lift clear from obstructions, including other workers.

 Most boom lift accidents occur when safety guidelines are ignored, such as driving a lift while it’s extended, exceeding manufacturer requirements, and operating on uneven surfaces.
-AerialLiftCertification recommends all aerial lift operators are properly trained, certified, and abide by OSHA and safety regulations to reduce the risk of lift-related deaths and injuries.

 How Do Boom Lift Accidents Happen?

 According to OSHA, the most common types of aerial lift accidents are tip-overs, workers falling from heights, electrocutions, workers being struck by vehicles and other objects, and workers being crushed by objects.
 However, the vast majority of these aerial lift accidents are a result of negligence, error, or failure to follow the American National Standards Institute’s and OSHA’s guidelines, resulting in death or severe injuries.
 Safety violations are the most common cause of boom lift accidents, which include: lack of fall protection, tip-overs, working near power lines, crushing/pinching, falling objects, and unstable surfaces.
+As you can see, there’s no single glaring issue when it comes to aerial lift fatalities.
+There are many factors that contribute to serious accidents.
+That’s why comprehensive training is so important – as an aerial lift operator, you have to be prepared for everything that comes your way.
+With ALC’s training, you’ll have a well-rounded skill set and real-world knowledge of OSHA safety guidelines to reduce the chances of aerial lift fatalities.

-How Can Aerial Lift Accidents Be Prevented?
+How Can Aerial Lift Fatalities and Accidents Be Prevented?

 Aerial lift hazards are very serious and not to be taken lightly.
 However, they are preventable with the right knowledge, protection equipment, and training.